-If their behaviour continues then spoken to by member of SMT.
+If their behaviour continues then call for a member of SLT.

-Class based incidents: Follow the Traffic light/ Cloud system and parent informed.
+Class based incidents: Follow the Traffic light system - parent informed.

 Hurting someone

-Name calling If it is a serious assault on a child or adult this will be dealt
+Name calling If it is a serious assault on a child or adult, this will be dealt

 Lying to an adult with on a case by case basis.

 Non-compliance/ disruptive behaviour in class

 Deliberate destruction of equipment

 Swearing

 Verbal aggression to children or staff

 Playground based incidents: 1 st incident Verbal warning

 Hurting someone 2 nd incident

-name calling Sent to the wall/thinking spot
+Name calling Sent to the wall/thinking spot

 Lying to an adult Parent informed

-Deliberate destruction of equipment i diche informed
+Deliberate destruction of equipment

 Swearing Serious incidents sent to SMT

 Verbal aggression to children or staff

-Biting 1st incident - Move to yellow/ Thinking cloud and give time
+Biting 1st incident - Move to yellow and give time out.
+Inform parents.

-out and inform parents.

 Further incidents - Take child to SMT

 Bullying Children separated and parents informed of the incident.

+, Issue discussed in class through Circle time.

 Deliberate acts of racist / Homophobic language Parent informed and tackled in class through Circle time.